The Making Of Black Stain for Iron

 1 part copper chloride,

-6 parts hydrochloric acid, parts alcohol, and
+6 parts hydrochloric acid,

 50 parts lamp-black,